Last Updated: April 30, 2015

 impaction, which causes constipation.

-the muscles of the anus.
-In a Kegel exercise, the pelvic, buttocks,
+exercises, strengthen the muscles of the anus.
+In a Kegel exercise,

-the most invasive treatment for fecal incontinence.
-For the
+sphincter muscles is the most invasive treatment for fecal

 - Sphincteroplastyrepairs damaged muscle by separating it from